Perfect Pairings

 Explore Paradise

-Just a 20 minute drive East of Chico, Paradise pairs a deep history with natural beauty, perfect for cold weather explorations.
+Just a 20 minute drive east of Chico, Paradise pairs a deep history with natural beauty, perfect for cold weather explorations.
 Make it a day on the ridge by exploring shops on the Skyway and other hidden gems just waiting to be discovered.

 Explore on Foot